Skip to main content

 Cloud Firewall

-Cloud Firewall is a free-to-use firewall that allows you to configure network security for private subnets and public IP addresses in the cloud platform.
+Cloud Firewall is a free-of-charge firewall that allows you to configure network security for private subnets and public floating IP addresses in the cloud platform.

 Cloud Firewall operates in a stateful mode, which tracks the state of sessions.
 If traffic has passed through a port and a session has been established, return traffic within that session will pass even without a rule.

-You can work with Cloud Firewall in the control panel, using OpenStack CLI or Terraform.
+You can work with Cloud Firewall in the control panel, using the OpenStack CLI or Terraform.

-Cloud Firewall filters only traffic passing through a cloud router port; for more details, see the Filtered traffic subsection.
-If traffic arrives directly at a cloud server port, it cannot be filtered using the firewall; for such traffic, use security groups.
+Cloud Firewall filters only traffic passing through the cloud router port; for more details, see the Filtered traffic subsection.
+If traffic arrives directly at the cloud server port, it cannot be filtered by a firewall; to filter such traffic, use security groups.

 Records of Cloud Firewall operations are saved in audit logs.